-Don’t let your cast iron drip-dry, this is one of the best ways to allow your cast iron to rust.
+Don’t let your cast iron drip-dry.
+This is one of the best ways for it to rust.
 Make sure to towel-dry immediately after rinsing.
-After no moisture remains, add a little oil and use a paper towel to spread the oil over the surface of your pan.
+Once no moisture remains, add a little oil and use a paper towel to spread the oil over the surface of your pan.
 Wipe until there is no oil left and the surface looks smooth.
 Oiling your cast-iron cookware after every use will help prevent rust.

 Often, cleaning is not enough to ensure your cast iron is properly cared for and that the food you plan to cook will be safe to eat.
 It’s important to disinfect.
 Heat is a great tool to use to kill lingering bacteria.
 Put your cast iron on the stove and let it heat up.
 The hotter it gets, the more likely the bacteria will be killed.
 After heating your cast iron, oil it lightly.

-For smaller cast-iron pans and skillets, PhoneSoap’s HomeSoap unit can be used to sanitize 99.99% of all germs.
-HomeSoap’s inner dimensions are 3.66 inches wide, 11.15 inches tall, and 14.99 inches long.
+For smaller cast-iron pans and skillets, PhoneSoap’s HomeSoap unit can be used to disinfect 99.99% of germs.* HomeSoap’s inner dimensions are 3.66 in wide by 11.15 in tall by 14.99 in long.
 The standard cast-iron skillet size is 10 inches and could fit in a HomeSoap unit if turned on its side.
-Using HomeSoap, your smaller cast-iron pans can be sanitized in 10 minutes!
+Tour smaller cast-iron pans can be disinfected in 10 minutes with the HomeSoap.

 - Remove all rust using steel wool.

-- Place your cast iron into the oven upside down and heat for one hour at 350 degrees Fahrenheit.
-To avoid oil drips, place aluminum foil on the rack below.
+- Place your cast iron in the oven upside down and heat for one hour at 350 degrees Fahrenheit.
+TPlace aluminum foil on the rack below to catch oil drips.

 - Let your cast iron cool completely.